shixinhuang99/scafalra/README.md

 # Scaffold Cli - scaffold commannd line tool

-This command line tool manages the paths to the project template folders and copies them to specific paths when needed using simple commands.
+`scaffold-cli` is a command line tool for managing and creating scaffold projects via local paths or GitHub URLs.

 > _note: require Node 16 or above_